Terragg/Extended-Storage-Extended/README.md

 ### Meat Hooks: Disappearing corpses glitch ###
 ------

-A patch to fix a semi-related issue in Extended Storage now allows corspes to be built in a 'bugged' state when splurged.
+A patch to fix a semi-related issue in Extended Storage now allows corpses to be built in a 'bugged' state when splurged.
 This bugged state is detected by the game and those corpses are immediately deleted.
 There is only one current workaround, do not adjust Meat Hook filters while there are corpses stored - allow pawns to remove all corpses before adjusting filters.

 ### Weapons Racks: Only top weapon is right-click selectable ###
 ------